avihelical-hub/business-intelligence-essentials/BI_Activity_Tool_Matrix.md

 After we install Java to enable Apache Spark, students can try Metabase by installing the jar file.
 Mac and Linux work well.
 Windows students can install WSL and Ubuntu.
-Metabase works with JDK 21, 17, and 11.
-For now, we need to stay with JDK 17 to work with Spark 3.5.3.
+Metabase works with JDK 17 and 21.
+Metabase v55–56 adds usability and metadata enhancements.

 ### [Shiny](https://shiny.rstudio.com)